JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 ```

 I trimmed this file down to just the most important bit of the `nixosConfigurations` section in the `outputs`.
-That section is a mapping of `hostname => nixosConfigOptions`, so the `framework` key is for my laptop, `thicc-server` is my server, and so on
+That section is a mapping of `hostname => nixosConfigOptions`, so the `framework` key is for my laptop, `thicc-server` is my server, and so on.
 The `mkSystem` function will add some default modules for setting up [Home Manager](https://github.com/nix-community/home-manager) and [agenix](https://github.com/ryantm/agenix) (will explain those later), and adds in the specified modules for that host.

 You may have noticed in the list of modules some elements are file paths like `./hosts/thicc-server`, some are just variables like `inputs.nixos-hardware.nixosModules.framework`, and some are inline functions like `({ config, pkgs, ... }: { services.vscode-server.enable = true; })`.
 Each is functionally the same, they all will turn into a module function like I showed at the beginning of this post.
-I personally like to put everything into files/folders but when importing other 3rd party modules like home manager and adding options exposed by them, it's sometimes easier to add it inline at the flake

 ## Diving into my Server Config